 Car wraps are an increasingly popular paint alternative for changing your vehicle’s appearance.
 However, there are still some common misconceptions when comparing wrap vs paint.
 Let’s clear those up.

-When to wrap?
-When to paint?
+When to wrap and when to paint?
 Let’s start off with the biggest misconception of them all:

 Wrapping to fix bad paint.